 What Are the Signs & Symptoms of Respiratory Distress Syndrome?

-Within minutes or hours of being born, a baby with RDS will have breathing problems.
-If untreated, these problems get worse over time.
+Within minutes or hours of being born, a baby with RDS will have problems with breathing and their oxygen level will drop.
+If untreated, these problems can get worse over time.

 Symptoms of RDS include:

 - retractions (a tugging in of the muscles between the ribs, under the ribcage, and at the neck) while trying to breathe

 - a blue tint in the lips, nail beds, and skin from lack of oxygen, called

 What Happens in Respiratory Distress Syndrome?

 RDS happens when a baby's lungs don't make enough of a fatty substance called surfactant (ser-FAK-tent) or it doesn't work as it should.

 Surfactant is made in the lungs during the last few weeks of pregnancy.
 It helps tiny air sacs in the lungs called alveoli (al-VEE-oh-lye) open more easily.
 These sacs fill with air when a baby breathes after birth.
 Surfactant also helps keep the alveoli open when air leaves the lungs.

 When a baby with RDS tries to breathe: